SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ## Data Description

 The CSV dataset has 16,599 rows and 11 columns.
 The dataset contains the following columns:
-- Rank
+- Rank: The ranking of overall sales
-- Name
+- Name: The name of the games
-- Platform
+- Platform: The platform of the games release
-- Year
+- Year: The year of the game's release
-- Genre
+- Genre: The genre of the game
-- Publisher
+- Publisher: The publisher of the game
-- Sales (NA, EU, JP, Other, Global)
+- Sales (NA, EU, JP, Other, Global): Sales in North America, Sales in Europe, Sales in Japan, Sales in the rest of the world, and Total worldwide sales

 ## Project Question